markwilliams970/changeset-utils/README.md

 Utility Apps and Scripts to Help With Rally Changesets / SCM Connectors

 ## Overview
 Some handy Javascript Apps, and some Ruby Scripts to help work with Rally Changesets / SCM Connectors.
+See individual README's in Sub-Folders for more details.

 * Apps:
 * Artifact-Changeset-Helper